San rock art: Learning from rock art

-According to Thomas Dowson, “a lot of rock art is actually in symbols and metaphors.”
-For example, eland bulls, meant marriage, and curing or the trance dance.
-Rock art gives us a glimpse of the San's history, and how they lived their lives.
+According to Thomas Dowson, "a lot of rock art is actually in symbols and metaphors."
+For example, eland bulls meant marriage and curing or the trance dance.
+Rock art gives us a glimpse of the San's history, and how they lived their lives.However, many of the rock art have been carved out or destroyed by people.

-San also used rock art to record things that happened in their lives.
+San used rock art to record things that happened in their lives.
+The rock art could be used to depict family life or used for a formal occasion.
 Several instances of rock art have been found that resemble wagons and colonists.
-Dowson notes that, “The people who brought in the wagons and so forth thus became, whether they realized it or not, part of the social production of southern African rock art.
+Dowson notes that, "The people who brought in the wagons and so forth thus became, whether they realized it or not, part of the social production of southern African rock art.
 They added a new dimension.
-Dorothea Bleek, writer of the article “Beliefs and Customs of the /Xam Bushmen”, published 1933, says the San also recorded “rain dance animals”.
-When they did rain dances they would go into a trance to “capture” one of these animals.
+Dorothea Bleek, writer of the article "Beliefs and Customs of the /Xam Bushmen", published in 1933, says the San also recorded "rain dance animals".
+When they did rain dances they would go into a trance to "capture" one of these animals.
 In their trance they would kill it, and its blood and milk became the rain.
-As depicted in the rock art, the rain dance animals they “saw” usually resembled a hippopotamus or antelope, and were sometimes surrounded by fish according to Dowson.
+As depicted in the rock art, the rain dance animals they "saw" usually resembled a hippopotamus or antelope, and were sometimes surrounded by fish according to Dowson.

-We can also learn more about how the San lived through their rock art.
-In the following depiction, the people are all in a dancing stance, and the women are all clapping.
-So, according to Dowson, it is believed to be one of their healing or trance dances.
+We can learn more about how the San lived through their rock art.
 Everyone is the same; one is not more elaborate or more detailed than another.
 This shows that though the healers held special powers, they were not thought of as higher or better.
 Healing was not for becoming a more prominent and powerful person, it was for the good of the entire community.

 H. C. Woodhouse, author of the book Archaeology in Southern Africa, says historical sources have also said that the San often disguised themselves as animals so they could get close enough to grazing herds to shoot them.
-The head of the buck was an important part of this disguise, and was also used in dancing and miming of the actions of animals.
-The large number of buckheaded figures in paintings is proof that the San did this.
+The head of the buck was an important part of this disguise and was used in dancing and miming of the actions of animals.
+The large number of buckheaded figures in paintings is evidence that the San did this.

 Later San rock art began to illustrate contact with European settlers.
 A famous example is of a sailing ship, known as the Porterville Galleon (found 150 kilometres inland in the Skurweberg Mountains near the town of Porterville).
-The picture is thought to represent a Dutch ship and have been created in the mid-17th Century.
-Later examples of colonial subject matter include women wearing European-style dresses, men with guns, and wagons and carts made during the 19th Century.
+The picture is thought to represent a Dutch ship and have been created in the mid-17th century.
+Later examples of colonial subject matter include women wearing European-style dresses, men with guns, and wagons and carts made during the 19th century.